Robbie-Cook/legacy-personal-website/README.md

 ## Features to come

+* Replacing bootstrap with material-ui on branch removeBootstrap (soon to be merged).
+   * Change color of navbar by customising material-ui (https://material-ui.com/customization)
+   * Hook up menu of links to navbar icon
+   * Hide navbar icon at certain width (media query)

 * Fix browsing directly to /about or /music via url not working
-   - seems to be working on localhost now, not on server
+   * Seems to be working on localhost now, not on server

 * Polish home screen
    * Fix misalignment of home page on mobile (bug/feature)